-How do I get the COVID-19 vaccine? + What is considered fully vaccinated?
+How do I get the COVID-19 vaccine? ÷ What is considered fully vaccinated?
 What about booster shots? + Why did MSU institute a vaccine mandate? + How will I provide proof that I have been vaccinated? + Can I change my form if I make an error or need to add my second dose? + How do I request an exemption from the vaccine mandate? +

-Case 1:21-cv-00756 ECF No. 1-1, PageID.154 Filed 08/27/21 Page 105 of 112 Who will have access to the verification and exemption information submitted by students, facult and staff? ť¥ What are the consequences for not complying with the vaccine or mask requirement? + If I qualify for a medical or religious exemption, will I be required to participate in the Early Detection Program? + If I've started the vaccination process but am not fully vaccinated by Aug.
-31, do I need to enroll it the Early Detection Program? iη I have had COVID-19 in the past and have laboratory evidence of antibodies.
-Do I need to be vaccinated? - Even those who contracted COVID-19 previously are required to receive a vaccine, which provides additional protection.
-Will MSU recognize international vaccines? + If I received my first dose somewhere other than campus), can I receive my second dose on campus? + Will guests and volunteers at the Spartan Stadium, MSU Pavilion, museums, or other public venue on campus need to be vaccinated? ∋ş Do people with adjunct appointments only (such as unpaid or volunteer appointments; clinical faculty) need to be vaccinated? + Can outside entities hosting events at MSU require masks or ask about vaccination status? + How can MSU legally mandate a vaccine? + Why should I get a vaccine if the delta variant breaks through with the current vaccines? + Will emeriti working in MSU buildings on campus need to be vaccinated?
-Are they considered faculty and academic staff under the vaccine mandate? + Will there be an app or some other technology that people will show as they enter buildings to prove that they have been vaccinated or that they have an exemption and accommodations? +

-Who will need to determine whether faculty, staff and students in offices are vaccinated?
-Who will that fall to? νιц What happens if it is learned - through some established process or accidentally - that an employee or student has attested to being vaccinated when in fact the person was not actually vaccinated? + If students arrive to campus the day before their first dose, can I still move in? + Can students have visitors who are unvaccinated? + /accine exemptions How do I apply for a medical exemption? + If I applied for an exemption do I still need to fill out the attestation form? + How do I attach the form to the email? + What is the turnaround time for getting a response? + Is there be an appeal process if denied? + Who is on the exemption review committee? + Where do my form and documentation go?
-4 Is the information I submit in my exemption request confidential? + Can I apply for both a religious and medical exemption? -1 I would prefer to send the form to a mail-in address, rather than attaching it to an email.
-Can I of that? r Ok
+Case 1:21-cv-00756 ECF No. 1-1, PageID.154 Filed 08/27/21 Page 105 of 112 Who will have access to the verification and exemption information submitted by students, faculty, and staff?

+What are the consequences for not complying with the vaccine or mask requirement?

+If I qualify for a medical or religious exemption, will I be required to participate in the Early + Detection Program?

+If I've started the vaccination process but am not fully vaccinated by Aug.
+31, do I need to enroll in the Early Detection Program?

+Even those who contracted COVID-19 previously are required to receive a vaccine, which provides additional protection.

+Will MSU recognize international vaccines?

+If I received my first dose somewhere other than campus), can I receive my second dose on + campus?

+Will guests and volunteers at the Spartan Stadium, MSU Pavilion, museums, or other public venues on campus need to be vaccinated?

+Do people with adjunct appointments only (such as unpaid or volunteer appointments; clinical + faculty) need to be vaccinated?

+Can outside entities hosting events at MSU require masks or ask about vaccination status? +

+How can MSU legally mandate a vaccine?

+Why should I get a vaccine if the delta variant breaks through with the current vaccines? +

+Will emeriti working in MSU buildings on campus need to be vaccinated?
+Are they considered \\\\\\\+ faculty and academic staff under the vaccine mandate?

+Will there be an app or some other technology that people will show as they enter buildings to + prove that they have been vaccinated or that they have an exemption and accommodations?

+Case 1:21-cv-00756 ECF No. 1-1, PageID.155 Filed 08/27/21 Page 106 of 112 Who will need to determine whether faculty, staff and students in offices are vaccinated?
+Who will that fall to?

+What happens if it is learned - through some established process or accidentally - that an employee or student has attested to being vaccinated when in fact the person was not actually + vaccinated?

+If students arrive to campus the day before their first dose, can I still move in?

+Can students have visitors who are unvaccinated?

+Vaccine exemptions

+How do I apply for a medical exemption? +

+If I applied for an exemption do I still need to fill out the attestation form? +

+How do I attach the form to the email? +

+What is the turnaround time for getting a response? +

+Is there be an appeal process if denied? +

+Who is on the exemption review committee? +

+Where do my form and documentation go? ÷

+Is the information I submit in my exemption request confidential? +

+Can I apply for both a religious and medical exemption? +

+I would prefer to send the form to a mail-in address, rather than attaching it to an email.
+Can I do ${\rm +}$ that?

-I received my vaccine in another country and the vaccine was not FDA-authorized or WHO-approved.
+I received my vaccine in another country and the vaccine was not FDA-authorized or WHOapproved.
 My doctor says that getting another vaccine at this point may not be safe.
 What should I do?